stormchaserroleplaying/stormchaserRPG/Talents/Fighter/PsionicWarrior/index.md

 This energy is represented by your Psionic Energy dice, which are equal to your martial feat die.
 You have a number of these dice equal to twice your Intelligence modifier and they fuel various psionic powers that you have, which are detailed below.

-Some of your powers expend the Psionic Energy die they use, as specified in a power's description, and you can't use a power if it requires you to use a die when your dice are all expended.
+Some of your powers expend the Psionic Energy die when they are used, as specified in a power's description, and you can't use a power if it requires you to use a die when your dice are all expended.

 You regain all your expended Psionic Energy dice when you finish a long rest.
 In addition, using 1 action, you can regain two expended Psionic Energy die, but you can't do so again until you finish a short or long rest.